APPENDIX C Table Of Contents

 Competitive Range and Discussions | Competitive Range and Discussions |

 52.215-1, Instructions to Offerors – Competitive Acquisition enables the Government to provide notice to prospective Offerors of the intent to make award without discussions as well as limit the number of proposals in the competitive range to the number at which an efficient competition can be conducted.
-Contracting officer can provide the opportunity for offerors to eliminate weaknesses and deficiencies through the discussion process. | If few or no acceptable offers are received or proposals indicate that the requirements are misunderstood, the contracting officer may set a competitive range and conduct discussions with technically unacceptable Offerors and provide them the opportunity to eliminate deficiencies.
+Contracting officer can provide the opportunity for offerors to eliminate weaknesses and deficiencies through the discussion process. | If few or no acceptable offers are received or proposals indicate that the requirements are misunderstood, the Contracting officer may set a competitive range and conduct discussions with technically unacceptable Offerors and provide them the opportunity to eliminate deficiencies.
 A proposal rated technically acceptable cannot be further improved through the discussion process.
 However, all Offerors in the competitive range must be afforded the opportunity to submit a revised proposal after discussions have concluded.
 See Commercial Design Group, Inc., B-400923.4, August 6, 2009, CPD ¶ 157. |

 Enables Meaningful Comparisons | No Comparisons Permitted |